yhakbar/ya/README.md

     config    Print out the ya file
     help      Prints this message or the help of the given subcommand(s) init      Initializes ya project
+    run       Runs a command according to ya configuration shell     Starts a shell according to ya configuration
 ```